r4sas/yggdrasil-monitor/README.md

 # ygg-node-db

-server to collect DHT views from yggdrasil nodes and store in a data base
+### A collection of tools to support the yggapi:
+vserv.py - collects dht views from volunteer nodes.
+yggapi.py - presents the data via an API and Web UI

 ### send-view.py